 Whether your home is an American Colonial or embraces Victorian style, these faux ceiling beams can help the interior of your home complement the exterior.

-Finishes can range from honey pine and rich walnut to mahogany and weather gray, providing homeowners with a wide range of options and looks.
+Finishes can range from log and sable to fresh coffee and burnished, providing homeowners with a wide range of options and looks.
 The edges on these beams are rounded, making them look as though they were actually hewn from a log.
 This style is perfect for a rural country home--or a suburban home looking to capture the feel of the countryside.

 Old Tuscan Beams

 Looking for a beam option that can bring old world charm to your home?